Designations Congruent with Things: Chapter 17

 Oh right.

-And completely failing to sleep in the bedroom assigned to him.
+And failing to sleep in his assigned bedroom.

 Completely and totally failing.